 Tipperary and the Rock of Cashel

-Starting for Tipperary and singing the famous “It’s a long way to Tipperary” song on the way (which we learnt isn’t actually about the County in Ireland), we headed straight for the centrepiece of this area – The Rock of Cashel.
+Starting for Tipperary and singing the famous “It’s a long way to Tipperary” song on the way (which we learnt isn’t actually about the County in Ireland), we headed straight for the area’s hilltop beacon, The Rock of Cashel.

 Cashel’s countryside is dominated by this mighty rock set atop a mound of limestone in an area known as the Golden Vale.